 On the other hand, Magento developers and beginners can also access a bunch of payment options, although they can require a bit more work to implement.
 Because you’re not working with a hosted platform, you will need slightly different skills.

 Magento supports all the major payment processors that you know and love, with over 150 payment integration options.
 Additionally, you can access a bunch of payment options in different languages and countries, so you can sell to customers overseas too.

 While Shopify might be the best option for implementing your payment processor quickly and easily, Magento has a few more options for international selling.

 Magento vs Shopify: Which One is Best for Your Online Store?

 While both Shopify and Magento are fairly powerful ecommerce platforms, Shopify provides greater ease of use since it is a hosted and fully managed service.

 Magento, while free itself, requires you to purchase hosting and carry out all the software/system setup and installation procedures yourself – something that only fairly tech-savvy people (and not typical end-users) would be able to do.

-In light of this as well as some of the points discussed above, Shopify comes out a winner as an ecommerce platform for building your online store with maximum ease of use and powerful capabilities.
+In light of this, as well as some of the points discussed above, Shopify comes out a winner as an ecommerce platform for building your online store with maximum ease of use and powerful capabilities.
 If you have any other questions about our comparison of Magento vs Shopify, let us know in the comments section below.

 To get started with a free trial of Shopify, click here.